fit2anything/keycloak-cluster-setup-and-configuration/README.md

 We tested this by two keycloak containers in same host.
 ![2](https://raw.githubusercontent.com/zhangliqiang/keycloak-cluster-setup-and-configuration/master/src/2.png)

-As you see from logs, after started the two keycloak instances discovered each other and clustered.
+As you see from logs, the two keycloak instances discovered each other and clustered.

 ## 2. TCPPING
 [TCPPING](http://jgroups.org/manual/#TCPPING_Prot) use TCP protocol and 7600 port should be exposed.